performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 The permissible values for hosts are the range of valid hostnames as provided by Internet naming conventions.

-PMDAinstance namesThe names for instances are provided by the Performance Metrics Domain Agents (PMDA) for the instance domain associated with the chosen performance metric.
+The names for instances are provided by the Performance Metrics Domain Agents (PMDA) for the instance domain associated with the chosen performance metric.